-La Participation test, is one of the two most widely used consensus protocols in blockchain technology.
+La Participation test, is one of the two most widely used consensus protocols in technology blockchain.
 His name in English is Proof of Stake.
 From there derive the acronym PoS, with which it is commonly known.
-The objective of this algorithm, as in PoW, is to create consent between all the parts that make up the network.
+The objective of this algorithm, as in PoW, is to create consent between all the parties that make up the network.
+You can review the differences and similarities between both protocols in this PoW vs PoS comparison.

 This reveals that Proof of Stake is a completely different process from the well-known Proof of Work (PoW) protocol.
 Where each of its nodes does hard computational work to solve cryptographic puzzles.
 This means that PoW, unlike PoS, requires large amounts of energy and specialized equipment to perform its operations.
 In PoS, by contrast, this is not necessary.
 In PoS the process is much simpler and energy friendly.
 It is these reasons why many blockchain projects are currently interested in this new protocol.